structured-query-language/structured-query-language.github.io/create-or-alter-table-syntax-in-snowflake.md

 # CREATE OR ALTER TABLE syntax in Snowflake

-Snowflake now support CREATE OR ALTER TABLE syntax, where existing tables can be altered in a single CREATE TABLE statement
+Snowflake now support CREATE OR ALTER TABLE syntax, where existing tables can be altered in a single CREATE TABLE DDL statement

 ## Existing Table